-So many new startups seek venture capital to finance their companies but Spendwith, a social impact company focused on increasing commerce within cultures, is taking a different approach.
-Not only is the company allowing its users to spend with culturally relevant companies, but it is also allowing you to spend by investing in the company itself.
-That’s what you call a multipronged approach, keeping the dollars in the community.
+So many new startups seek Venture Capital to finance their companies but, Spendwith, a social impact company focused on increasing commerce within cultures, is taking a different approach.
+Not only is the company allowing its users to spend with culturally relevant companies, but it is also allowing you to spend with it by investing in the company itself.
+That’s what you call a multiprong approach, keeping the dollars in the community.

 Tell me about your background.